Skip to content

 Custom scenarios

-The adapter searches the full registry, so custom-registered scenarios work too:
+All adapters search the full mutable registry, so custom-registered scenarios work everywhere:

 import { registerScenario, defineScenario, chain, addCommit } from '@gfargo/git-scenarios'